announced June 16, 2015.

 Treasurer Tim Jost

-Vice president at Red Curve Solutions in Beverly, Mass.
+(from 2015) Vice president at Red Curve Solutions in Beverly, Mass.
 Deputy CFO and assistant treasurer on Romney for President in 2012.
 Experience on campaigns in Maryland, Illinois and New York.
 Deputy finance director on Romney for Governor starting in Jan.
 2003.
 B.A. in political science from Arizona State University.

 Senior Advisor Barry Bennett